B.2.g. Student Health Policies

-Middlebury College has expanded and updated its Emergency Plan to include the threat of severe illness, including pandemic flu.
 Because of the potential need for a quick response to an outbreak, individuals are the only people who can effectively plan for themselves.
 All Middlebury College students are required to develop and submit at least one Personal Evacuation Plan.
 Students will not be allowed to register for their second semester of classes until they have entered a plan (via Banner Web) that meets the minimum required elements.

 Parton Center for Health and Wellness, in order to establish guidelines for the maintenance, retention, preservation and disposal of medical records that are created or maintained by it, hereby adopts the following policy for preserving those records.

-Medical records are to be retained for the time periods indicated as follows.
+Treatment records are to be retained for the time periods indicated as follows.
 The medical records may be maintained in paper or electronic format, as appropriate and may be stored on-site or off-site, in accordance with the need to access the records.
 The creator or receiver of the medical records is responsible for retaining the record.